emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Reaction\
 You quickly raise your shield to defend against a blow.
 When you are hit by an Attack, you can use your reaction to reduce the damage by 10.

+At 7th level and 15th level, the damage reduction increases by 8.

 You can use this Flourish once per day.

 ### Soothing words
 Buff, Mental\
 1 action\
 You grace your allies' mind, boosting their mental defenses and healing their wounds.
 Each target of your choice within 6m of you regains 3d10 Hit Points when you cast the Spell and gains a +2 status bonus to saves against mental effects for 1 minute.

+At 7th level and 15th level, hit points regained increases by 2d10.

 You can use this Flourish once per day.